Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Introduction

 Given the fact that the computations were done mostly for pure JT gravity, it is tempting to study integrable irrelevant deformations, which change the UV behaviour of the theory in a non-trivial way, and see whether the above observations still hold.
 One such example is $T\bar{T}$ deformation \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda} in the family of integrable deformations.
-There are several studies of $T\bar{T}$ deformation have been done in the context of field theory and gravity \cite{Conti:2018jho,Conti:2018tca,Conti:2019dxg,Guica:2022gts,Morone:2024ffm, Bielli:2024khq,Chang:2024voo,Tsolakidis:2024wut,He:2024pbp,Babaei-Aghbolagh:2025lko} \footnote{The list is by no means exhaustive, interested readers are referred to the review \cite{Jiang:2019epa} and the references there in.} . $T\bar{T}$ is a composite operator made up of the holomorphic and anti-holomorphic parts of the stress tensor.
+Irrelevant deformations provide a straightforward handle to examine how microscopic couplings influence nonperturbative features.
+Recent studies of SYK and related models indicate that wormhole and half-wormhole saddles, as well as interior-reconstruction diagnostics, persist under such deformations, and that factorization depends on boundary couplings \cite{Mukhametzhanov:2021nea,Das:2022uhj,Almheiri:2021jwq}.
+In two dimensions, the $T\bar T$ deformation is a standard and tractable example.
+It allows us to track how partition functions, spectral data, and semiclassical saddles change as the irrelevant coupling varies.
+This work uses this setting to relate the SYK lessons to a continuum QFT and to clarify when factorization, coupling sensitivity, and ensemble-type interpretations appear beyond discrete models.
+Apart from that, there are several studies of $T\bar{T}$ deformation have been done in the context of field theory and gravity \cite{Conti:2018jho,Conti:2018tca,Conti:2019dxg,Jafari:2019qns,Guica:2022gts,Morone:2024ffm, Bielli:2024khq,Chang:2024voo,Tsolakidis:2024wut,He:2024pbp,Babaei-Aghbolagh:2025lko} \footnote{The list is by no means exhaustive, interested readers are referred to the review \cite{Jiang:2019epa} and the references there in.} . $T\bar{T}$ is a composite operator made up of the holomorphic and anti-holomorphic parts of the stress tensor.
 One uses the point-splitting method to make sense of such operators in $d>1$.
 However, in $d = 1$, in the absence of a spatial direction, they are still well-defined.
-By applying a $T\bar{T}$ deformation to the boundary Schwarzian theory (in 1D) of JT gravity, we study the deformed spectrum and compute various physical quantities like the growth of wormhole length in the dual bulk theory and study its saturation properties.
-These have a quite deep connection with the notion of chaos and complexity.
-As a test of the `Complexity $=$ Volume' conjecture \cite{Stanford:2014jda,Susskind:2014rva}, we try to compute and see the nature of the saturation of complexity, which is basically equal to the growth of the interior, in such deformed theories. {Quite interestingly, the saturation becomes faster compared to pure JT gravity}, in agreement with the predictions in our previous paper \cite{Bhattacharyya:2023gvg}.
-The predictions of our previous computation have been made concrete by explicit computation, which we present in the current paper. $T\bar{T}$ deformation changes the energy spectrum non-trivially.
+By applying a $T\bar{T}$ deformation to the boundary Schwarzian theory (in 1D) of JT gravity, we study the deformed spectrum and compute various physical quantities like the growth of wormhole length in the dual bulk theory, and study its saturation properties.
+These have a deep connection with the notion of chaos and complexity.
+As a test of the `Complexity $=$ Volume' conjecture \cite{Stanford:2014jda,Susskind:2014rva}, we try to compute and see the nature of the saturation of complexity, which is basically equal to the growth of the interior, in such deformed theories. $T\bar{T}$ deformation changes the energy spectrum non-trivially.
 This deformation mimics the insertion of a brane in some sense.
 Like in the presence of a End-of-World (EOW) brane \cite{Alishahiha:2022kzc,Blommaert:2020hgi,Gao:2021uro} some of the properties like the probabilities of emission of a baby universe and the rate of saturation of complexity changes in a similar way for $T \bar{T}$ deformation.
-The dual matrix model potential shows natural minima and slow oscillation at a specific value depending on the cut-off parameter $\lambda$.
+The dual matrix model potential shows natural minima and slow oscillation at a specific value depending on the cut-off parameter $\lambda$ \cite{Rosso:2020wir}.
 For JT gravity, the matrix potential shows erratic oscillation, and one needs to insert the notion of { ZZ instantons} \cite{Saad:2019lba}, which gets regulated quite naturally for the deformed ($T\bar{T}$) theory as we will see in this paper.
 This makes this study all the more interesting.
-Recently, different aspects like free energy, SFF, etc., are calculated in such setup \cite{Ebert:2022gyn}.
+Recently, different aspects like free energy, SFF, etc., have been calculated in such a setup \cite{Ebert:2022gyn, Bhattacharyya:2023gvg}.
 Apart from this, $T\bar{T}$ deformed entanglement entropy and complexity has been explored in \cite{Donnelly:2018bef,Banerjee:2019ewu,He:2019vzf,He:2022ryk,FarajiAstaneh:2024fpv,Chattopadhyay:2024pdj}. \\